pwall567/pipelines/README.md

 # pipelines

-Pipeline library for Java
+Pipeline library for Java.

-A collection of pipeline classes that take an input (frequently an `int` value) and produce a another value.
+This library enables the construction of "pipelines", in which data (frequently in the form of `int` values) is pumped in at one end and values are emitted at the other.
 The conversion may be one-to-one, one-to-many or many-to-one.

 A frequent use is for character encoding (conversion of bytes to characters and _vice versa_) and several classes are provided to perform such conversions.

 ## Background

-This project was born from a requirement for a mechanism to process a stream of characters, and output the results as they become available.
+This project was born from a requirement for a mechanism to process a stream of characters, and outputting results as they became available.
-The specific task was to process JSON data without aggregating the entire input into a string.
+The specific task was to process JSON data as each element was completed, without waiting until the entire input had been read into a buffer.
-Processing the data a character at a time allows data to become available to the application sooner, and avoids the need to allocate a buffer sufficiently large to hold the largest possible input.

-But the JSON data in this case was not in character form, it was a stream of bytes.
+But the JSON data in this case was not in character form; it was a stream of bytes.
-That meant decoding from a character set (usually UTF-8) - another many-to-one pipeline process.
+That meant decoding from a character set (usually UTF-8) &ndash; another many-to-one pipeline process.
-Thus was born the generalised pipeline library.
+Thus was born the generalised pipeline library &ndash; a simple mechanism for connecting the output of one process to input of the next, without concern for the one-to-many or many-to-one characteristics of any step in the chain.

+The JSON pipeline ends up looking something like this:

+&emsp;_bytes_&emsp;&rArr;&emsp;{ **UTF-8 decoder** }&emsp;&rArr;&emsp;_characters_&emsp;&rArr;&emsp;{ **JSON processor** }&emsp;&rArr;&emsp;_objects_

 I considered using the Java `Consumer` and `IntConsumer` interfaces for the objects that accept input from the original source or from the previous element of the pipeline, but I found I needed additional functionality beyond the simple